ga4gh-beacon/B2RI_Documentation/docs/data-ingestion.md

 ![Data Ingestion 2](img/data-ingestion-2.png)

-For genomic data, the B2RI has a tool that takes as input a [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) file and uses [BCFtools](http://samtools.github.io/bcftools/bcftools.html) and [SnpEff and SnpSift](http://pcingola.github.io/SnpEff) to annotate it.
+For genomic data, the B2RI has a tool that takes as input a [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) file and uses [BCFtools](http://samtools.github.io/bcftools/bcftools.html) and [SnpEff and SnpSift](http://pcingola.github.io/SnpEff) to **annotate it**.
 Once annotated, the tool transforms VCF data to the `genomicVariations` entry type in the Beacon v2 Models and serializes it to a JSON file.

 ## 3 - Load data into MongoDB